Is the Caliper Assessment Test Valid? (Read Below to Discover)

 - There is a lot to unpack in the section on “looking for patterns” for this discussion; not just with her approach.
 Including the suggestion to look for patterns, there wasn’t anything revolutionary with how one could “beat” this section.
 This section asks you to look at patterns by design, so it’s really just saying “take the test by taking the test”.

-- She was really close on the Likert-Type agreement scales.
+- She was really close on the Likert-type agreement scales.
 We’re running into the acquiescence bias again.
 There is nothing wrong with answering in the Strongly; again, if it applies to you.
 If respondents kept answering in the extreme, the test will pick up on this bias.
 So, actively avoiding the extremes will do the same.
-The assessment will aggregate these answers anyways, and employers who understands psychometrics is going to pick up on this bias right away during the analysis (Some test outputs have graphic representations, and domains with acquiescent responses will stick out like a sore thumb).
+The assessment will aggregate these answers anyways, and employers who understand psychometrics is going to pick up on this bias right away during the analysis (Some test outputs have graphic representations, and domains with acquiescent responses will stick out like a sore thumb).
 It is much easier to answer genuinely than to try a trick the test in a certain way.

 I get where she’s coming from with this.
 She wants to help; she did well; so she wants to share.
 But things like this (which adds to the tips and tricks that she was able to google), where people with no Psychometric background are making assumptions about this tool, can be really dangerous.
-As demonstrated in this video, where there are at least 2 or 3 ways ruin YOUR responses on these tests, suggestions like this aren’t as beneficial as one would assume.
+As demonstrated in this video, where there are at least 2 or 3 ways to ruin YOUR responses on these tests, suggestions like this aren’t as beneficial as one would assume.

 To learn more about Interview preparation, follow this link.